Preparing For Empty Nest? See Six Strategies to Support You

 If you think of it as a continuum, we never stop growing and evolving.
 As empty nesters, we’re learning more about who we are and what contributions we’re here to make.

-It’s a great time to model a healthy, happy woman full of hope and enthusiasm for your child – and willing to reach for the most favorable thoughts and outcomes.
+It’s a great time to model a healthy, happy woman full of hope and enthusiasm – and willing to reach for the most favorable thoughts and outcomes.

 For fun, you can even create an idea of this woman in your mind.
 For me, it’s a woman I saw one day walking the streets of Paris.
 She was self-possessed and had great style (that’s another story for another day, lol!).

 But, more than style, I remember her energy.
 She radiated a sense of self-love that comes hard-earned.
-Life experiences, including the love, loss, changes, etc. that make each person’s life unique, shape us into the exquisite one-of-a-kind women we become.
+Life experiences, including love, loss, changes, etc., that make each person’s life unique, shape us into the exquisite one-of-a-kind women we become.

 This is our time to enjoy all life has to offer!
 There are so many more chapters ahead in this book.
-And the relationship with your grown child is about to grow in even more meaningful ways than you can imagine.
 There is so much to look forward to.

-And have you ever connected with your inner wise woman?
-She might have some thoughts to help you navigate this unchartered path.
+- And have you ever connected with your inner wise woman?
+She might have some thoughts to help you navigate this uncharted path.

 I hope you found this story to be helpful and inspiring!
 Please forward it to anyone you know who might benefit from reading it today :-)